 I see a panorama, a field of vision, but it is not identical with what arrives at my senses.
 It is a reconstruction, a simulation, a presentation of what my senses receive.
 An interpretation, a hypothesis.

 As William James said, the thoughts are the thinkers.
 The memories are the rememberers, the experiences are the experiencers.
 While this must be true, when I see a red apple, the thought is not of a red apple; it is of an observer seeing a red apple.
+The thoughts are the thinkers, the percepts are the perceivers, as William James said.
+But the thought is not of a red apple; it is of a perceiver perceiving a red apple.
 The self of which we are aware when we claim to be self-aware is a simulation, constructed as part of our perceptual and cognitive apparatus, built into the percepts.
 The actors on the stage are the audience.
 I am the scene on the stage of the Cartesian theater.
 James also suggested that instead of saying, "I am thinking" it might be more appropriate to say, "it is thinking", using "it" in the same sense that we use it when we say "it is raining."
 I might add to James's suggestion that in particular, it is thinking you.
 The sense of this is very well summed up in a quote by Johann Gottlieb Fichtes that I found on page 93 of Strawson (2009):

 The self posits itself, and by virtue of this mere self-assertion it exists; and conversely, the self exists and posits its own existence by virtue of merely existing.
 It is at once the agent and the product of action; the active, and what the activity brings about; action and deed are one the same, and hence the "I am" expresses an act.

-Sometimes I imagine the perceiver/self as a gelatinous pseudopod like thing, forming itself into whatever different thoughts that it has.
+Sometimes I imagine the perceiver/self as a gelatinous pseudopod like thing, assuming the shape of whatever different thoughts that it has.
 This is also part of the motivation behind my comic book superhero Particle Man, whose adventures I won't recount here.